Model car: Adult collectors

-Around the early 1990s, many began to collect and record vehicle variations in miniature (in a manner similar to stamp or coin collecting) which led to rising values, especially for rare models (for an example, see Parker 1993).
+Around the early 1990s, many began to collect and record vehicle variations in miniature (in a manner similar to stamp or coin collecting), which led to rising values, especially for rare models (for example, see Parker 1993).
 This led to mass producers such as Matchbox (specifically with its Models of Yesteryear series) and Corgi intentionally catering to a higher-price market segment with exclusive 'limited editions' of collectible vehicles.
 Thus, this smaller movement in the late 1960s and early 1970s gradually gave rise to a huge premium market segment by the early 1990s.

 Licensing

-The collectors' market also led to licensing aspects not known until the 1980s.
+The collectors' market also revealed licensing aspects that were not known until the 1980s.
 In the 1950s and 1960s, models were produced spontaneously without licensing agreements, and real auto manufacturers saw it as free advertising.
 Today, model companies have licensing arrangements with real car manufacturers to make replicas of their products, whether they be concepts, cars in current production, or models no longer produced.

 Licenses appear on models where model car manufacturers enter similar licensing agreements.
 Licenses are expensive, which enhances the position of mass producers of model cars, while smaller companies have been marginalized and forced out of business.
 For example, when Ferrari entered into an exclusive agreement with Mattel's Hot Wheels, companies like Solido and Bburago felt the crunch, and Bburago went out of business (though the name was eventually reacquired by Maisto).

 Collectible manufacturers and locations

 Manufacturers focusing on premium models, usually in white metal and sometimes resin, include Brooklin Models, Western Models, Enchantment Land, Conquest / Madison, Durham Classics, Elegance Models, Mini Auto Emporium, Mini Marque, Motor City USA, Tron, Starter, RacingModels, SMTS and Victory.
-Several of these started production in the 1970s and 1980s and were handmade in the United States, Canada, or England with the occasional constructor in France, Belgium or the Netherlands.
-A couple of geographical oddities include Goldvarg (made in Argentina) and some early Milestone Models which were made in South Africa.
+Several of these started production in the 1970s and 1980s and were handmade in the United States, Canada, or England, with occasional constructors in France, Belgium, or the Netherlands.
+A couple of geographical oddities include Goldvarg (made in Argentina) and some early Milestone Models, which were made in South Africa.
 Mail order companies like Franklin Mint and Danbury Mint also focus on the collector market, though in a more popular vein.